 Disguise and Transform: Masks from around the World

 For thousands of years, people around the world have used masks for religious ceremonies or entertainment.
 Masks can help the wearer pass down stories and histories, conceal their identity, or assume an entirely new persona.
 The globally diverse masks in this program represent a range of functions, from a Japanese theater mask to a ritual mask from Nigeria.
 These art objects inspire lively discussions about the meanings of masks, their roles across world cultures, and imagination.

-The Art to Go program is supported by a grant from the Hershey Foundation.
+The CMA Art Cart and the Art to Go program are made possible with support from the Hershey Foundation.

 All education programs at the Cleveland Museum of Art are underwritten by the CMA Fund for Education.
 Major annual support is provided by the Womens Council of the Cleveland Museum of Art.
 Generous annual support is provided by Brenda and Marshall Brown, Florence Kahane Goodman, Eva and Rudolf Linnebach, and the Kelvin and Eleanor Smith Foundation.
 Additional annual support is provided by Gail Bowen in memory of Richard L. Bowen, the M. E. and F. J. Callahan Foundation, Mr. and Mrs. Walter R. Chapman Jr., Char and Chuck Fowler, the Giant Eagle Foundation, the Logsdon Family Fund for Education, Roy Smith, and the Trilling Family Foundation.